NUSTM/SemEval-2024_ECAC/CodaLab/README.md

-Here are some files related to the Codalab website.
+Here are the evaluation script and submission sample related to the Codalab website.